flotiq/flotiq-docs/docs/Deep-Dives/node-js-ecommerce-snipcart-gatsby-demo.md

 Finally - click the `Save button`.

 Repeat for as many products as you want.

+!!! hint
+    If you'd like to programmatically import hundreds or thousands of products, instead of typing them by hand - you can use Flotiq's `batch` endpoints in your API.
+Read more about [batch content creation in Flotiq](https://flotiq.com/docs/API/content-types/#batch-content-upload).

 ## Start your Gatsby project, 2 minutes